akosbalogh005/orders-service/README.md

 Some validation/protection against SQL injection is still missing.

-The oder worker can be extended to:
+The order worker can be extended to:
 - Send notifications
 - Update inventory
 - Trigger downstream services

+The service supports only plain http.
+Proper Webserver with reverse proxy configuration is missing (maybe proper certificate, proper certificate sign and prolongation, like letsencrypt)